sch/sch.github.io/resume.md

 - type: Experience
   items:
   - name: Microsoft
-    dates: June 2021 onward
+    dates: June 2021 to October 2023
     title: Software Engineer II
     description: |
-      I am currently employed by Microsoft, where I work on the [Lobe desktop app](https://www.lobe.ai) --- an Electron-powered desktop application
-      designed to make machine learning accessible to anyone.
+      At Microsoft, I worked on [Lobe](https://www.lobe.ai) --- an Electron-powered desktop application designed to make machine learning accessible to anyone.
 I have worked on the user interface for image classification, systems for exporting ONNX models to Microsoft's Power Platform, and integration of the Lobe and Microsoft Fluent design languages.
+I also contributed to the Adaptive Cards project, providing rich user interfaces for responses to AI Copilot ChatGPT conversations.

   - name: Consultant
     dates: Feburary 2017 to June 2021